|

 Board, for:

-the prevention and correction of
+a. the prevention and correction

-irregularities and delinquencies by
+of irregularities and delinquencies

-the governing bodies of each
+by the governing bodies of each

 of the two Primary Synods